La Jolla Tide Pools: Local Naturalist Tips & Best Spots (2026)

-My guide covers a variety of tide pooling topics, including where to go tide pooling in La Jolla, a preview of sea life typically seen, tips for best tide pooling practices, and other helpful advice you should read before heading out yourself.
+My guide covers where to go tide pooling in La Jolla, a preview of sea life typically seen, tips for best tide pooling practices, and other helpful advice you should definitely read before heading out.

-My sources include information gathered from extensive personal experiences (including a tide pooling adventure tour with Birch Aquarium) and an interview with Danny Beckwith, an Education Specialist at Birch Aquarium when I first published this article.
+• An interview with Danny Beckwith, an Education Specialist at Birch Aquarium, when I first published this article.

 See also: Best Tide Pools in San Diego

-While tide pooling is a popular thing to do in winter, I’m getting tons of questions about it year-round due to an increased interest in ways to get outside in San Diego.
+While tide pooling is a popular activity in winter, I’m getting tons of questions about it year-round because of increased interest in getting outside in San Diego.

 Fun fact: California experiences two high tides and two low tides per day.